 - Maintain proper nutrition and diet to keep off excess weight

-If you suffer from lower back pain, call our office to make an appointment with Dr. Fayaz today.
+If you are in the Houston area and suffer from lower back pain, call our office to make an appointment with Dr. Fayaz today.